 On the whole, Harn is a useful aid to almost any FRPG, but there are one or two points of which you should be aware before rushing out to buy it.
 First, roleplaying any kind of character in Harn other than a human will give you problems.
 There just isn't enough information on the other races for satisfactory role-playing.
 Secondly, Harn is a magicweak world; magic plays little part in the inhabitants' daily lives and indeed the cultures are so constructed as to break down remarkably quickly if players start wielding 30th level magic users in their vicinity.
 Third and finally, Harn contains no NPC statistics at all.
-Omitted to make. it easier to adapt the game to any RPG system, they will, however, mean a lot of work for the g Presentation: Playability: Overall: 8 6 6 Enjoyment: 7 Content: 7 Simon Farrel ---------------------------------------------------------------- ------------- --------------------------------------------
+Omitted to make it easier to adapt the game to any RPG system, they will, however, mean a lot of work for the gamesmaster.

+Presentation: Playability: -Overall: 8 Enjoyment: 7 6 Content: 7